anima-wg/brski-cloud/anima-brski-cloud.md

 Instead, in BRSKI it is assumed that the network to which the Pledge connects belongs to the owner of the Pledge and therefore network-supported discovery mechanisms can resolve generic, non-owner specific names to the owner's Registrar.

-To support enrollment of Pledges without such an owner based access network, the mechanisms of BRSKI Cloud are required which assume that Pledge and Registrar simply connect to the Internet.
+To support enrollment of Pledges without such an owner based access network, the mechanisms of BRSKI Cloud are required, which assume that Pledge and Registrar simply connect to the Internet.

 This work is in support of {{BRSKI, Section 2.7}}, which describes how a Pledge MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the Pledge's target use cases do not include a local Registrar.